micc83/rooles/readme.md

 ];
 ```

-The wildcard "\*" is used to define a set of available permissions.
+The wildcard character "\*" is used to define a set of available permissions.
 For example if we take in consideration the grant `users.*.ban`, that means that editors can ban any group of users ( `users.reader`, `users.author` etc... ) but not `users.admin` as the permission has been denied in the deny array.

-The default role is applied to any user which has no role applied and provides no permissions unless differently stated.
+The `default` role is applied to any user which has no role applied and provides no permissions unless differently stated in the config file.

 You can also create roles and handle permissions manually.
 Here's an example: